-Lemon Sugar Crumb Cake is a mile high coffee cake with a delicate fresh lemon flavor, it’s made with my special lemon infused sugar ~ an easy technique for punching up the citrus flavor in your favorite recipes!
+Lemon Crumb Cake is a New York style coffee cake with a delicate fresh lemon flavor, made with my special lemon infused sugar.

 lemon crumb cake is a classic New York style coffee cake